-Students should be highly motivated by economic and sustainable development and globalization issues.
+Students should be highly motivated by economic development and sustainability issues, with good background in economics and statistics.
 A very good command of English is required.
 An oral test before the teaching staff will assess the applicant's capacities.

 Master 1 diploma or equivalent is required.
 In principle, a first year of Master degree in economics is recommended.
 However, M1 degrees in management studies, in political science, in business administration or in engineering are also welcome.
-Depending on the level in economics, students are oriented either to DEIPM, or to the M1 International Economic Studies (IES), which is a one-year program offered by UPEC entirely in English; this program opens the doors of DEIPM on the following year.
+Depending on the level in economics, students are oriented either to DEIPM, or to the M1 International Economic Studies (IES), which is a one-year program offered by

+UPEC entirely in English; this program opens the doors of DEIPM on the following year.